 If the program name is preceded by a . (period) Thoroughbred Basic will CALL the program rather than RUN the program.
-For more information on the CALL and RUN directives please refer to Volumes I and III of the Thoroughbred Basic Language Reference.
+For more information on the CALL and RUN directives please refer to the appropriate Thoroughbred Basic Language Reference.

 For more information on escape and error processing, please refer to the chapter on Program Control in the Thoroughbred Basic Developer Guide.
 For more information on Thoroughbred Basic Console Mode, please refer to the Thoroughbred Basic Developer Guide.